REEL Lab at Lakehead University

 Research

-In my research, I examine empathy (understanding, sharing, and caring about the emotions of others), prosocial behaviour (acts done to help others), and subjective well-being (happiness and sense of purpose in life).
-I use a range of methodological approaches to address these topics from different angles and in different contexts.
-I am also interested in the practice of science itself and the promotion of practices which encourage transparency and openness including, but not limited to, preregistration, replication, multi-lab studies, and open sharing of data, code, and materials wherever possible.
-Browse the figures below, click on research, or go to my publications below to learn more.
+Our lab examines empathy (understanding, sharing, and caring about the emotions of others), prosocial behaviour (acts done to help others), and subjective well-being (happiness and sense of purpose in life).
+We employ a range of methodological approaches to address these topics from different angles and in different contexts.
+We are also interested in the practice of science itself and the promotion of practices which encourage transparency and openness including, but not limited to, preregistration, replication, multi-lab studies, and open sharing of data, code, and materials wherever possible.
+Examine the figures below, click on research, or browse our publications to learn more.

 Publications and Media

-In the spirit of open science and the service of science communication, I provide access to versions of all of my published work here on my website.
-You can also find popular press articles discussing my work, podcast and radio interviews I have done, and other related media.
+In the spirit of open science and the service of science communication, I provide access to versions of all of my published work here on my website where you can also find popular press articles discussing my work, podcast and radio interviews I have done, and other related media.
+You can visit my Google Scholar page here.

 Teaching and Mentoring